haoliangwu/vscode-poshi/README.md

 	// The absolute project path of Liferay Portal.
 	"poshi.liferay.home": "/home/lyon/liferay/portal/portal-6210",

-	// The relative project path of Liferay Portal.
+	// The relative project path of POSHI.
 	"poshi.project.home": "/portal-web/test/functional/com/liferay/portalweb"
 }
 ```

-Then when you open file with poshi ext rule(.testcase, .macro, .function and .path) at first time, the init process will start automatically.
-When it finishs, you will notice the hint message **The poshi source mapping has initilized successfully.** displays on the top.
+Then when you open file with poshi ext rule(.testcase, .macro, .function and .path) at the first time, the initilization of index process will start automatically.
+When it finishs, you will notice the hint message **The poshi source mapping has initilized successfully.** displays on the editor top.

 **Trouble Shooting**:
 * I get **Your Liferay Home or POSHI Project HOME is not the valid path, please correct them or refer to example/package.json.** instead of successful hint message?